GoogleChrome/web-vitals/README.md

    */
   requestTime: number;
   /**
-   * The `PerformanceNavigationTiming` entry used to determine TTFB (or the
+   * The `navigation` entry of the current page, which is useful for diagnosing
-   * polyfill entry in browsers that don't support Navigation Timing).
+   * general page load issues.
+This can be used to access `serverTiming` for example:
+   * navigationEntry.serverTiming
    */
   navigationEntry?: PerformanceNavigationTiming | NavigationTimingPolyfillEntry;
 }